8.2-kiloyear event: Cause

 The initial meltwater pulse caused between 0.5 and 4 m of sea-level rise.
 Based on estimates of lake volume and decaying ice cap size, values of 0.4–1.2 m circulate.
-Based on sea-level data from the Mississippi Delta, the end of the Lake Agassiz–Ojibway (LAO) drainage occurred at 8.31 to 8.18 ka and ranges from 0.8 to 2.2 m.
-The sea-level data from the Rhine–Meuse Delta indicate a 2–4 m (6 ft 7 in – 13 ft 1 in) of near-instantaneous rise at 8.54 to 8.2 ka, in addition to 'normal' post-glacial sea-level rise.
+Based on sea-level data from the Mississippi Delta, the end of the Lake Agassiz–Ojibway drainage occurred at 8,310 to 8,180 BP and ranges from 0.8 to 2.2 m.
+The sea-level data from the Rhine–Meuse Delta indicate a 2–4 m (6 ft 7 in – 13 ft 1 in) of near-instantaneous rise at 8,540 to 8,200 BP, in addition to 'normal' post-glacial sea-level rise.
 Meltwater pulse sea-level rise was experienced fully at a great distance from the release area.
 Gravity and rebound effects associated with the shifting of water masses meant that the sea-level rise was smaller in areas closer to the Hudson Bay.
 The Mississippi Delta records around 20%, Northwestern Europe 70%, and Asia 105% of the globally averaged amount.
 The cooling of the 8.2-kiloyear event was a temporary feature, but the sea-level rise of the meltwater pulse was permanent.

 In 2003, the Office of Net Assessment (ONA) at the United States Department of Defense was commissioned to produce a study on the likely and potential effects of modern climate change.
-The study, conducted under ONA head Andrew Marshall, modeled its prospective climate change on the 8.2 kiloyear event, precisely because it was the middle alternative between the Younger Dryas and the milder Little Ice Age.
+The study, conducted under ONA head Andrew Marshall, modeled its prospective climate change on the 8.2 kiloyear event because it was the middle alternative between the Younger Dryas and the milder Little Ice Age.